 For more resources, check out Mind Share Partners’ free toolkits for mentally healthy work practices or how to create a mental health employee resource group (ERG).

 Learn more about the state of mental health in U.S. workplaces in Mind Share Partners' Mental Health at Work 2019 Report.

-Michaela Chai is an intern at Mind Share Partners, a nonprofit focused on changing the culture of workplace mental health.
+Michaela Chai is a former intern at Mind Share Partners, a nonprofit focused on changing the culture of workplace mental health.
 As a Psychology major at UC Berkeley, Michaela plans to become a mental health professional after graduating.
 She is currently involved in a research lab that studies depression treatments and parent-teen conflict styles.
 In her free time, she enjoys singing, baking cookies, and fawning over pictures of corgis.